6-year-old boy found dead had partially frozen organs, autopsy finds - NewsBreak

 Damari’s mother, Jannie Perry, was arrested on a first-degree murder charge, among others.
 She was taken to a hospital after saying she was ill and will be taken to bond court once she is medically discharged.

 Damari’s 20-year-old brother, Jeremiah, is charged with aggravated battery, concealing a homicidal death and obstructing justice.
-He is being held on a $3 million bond.If you test positive on an at-home test, do you need to report it?
+He is being held on a $3 million bond.Hendersonville business owner pleads for community’s help after kitchen fire at restaurant

 A juvenile sibling of Damari’s is in custody and also faces a charge in connection with his death.